bytebase/bytebase.com/content/docs/tutorials/database-change-management-with-github-using-bytebase-cloud.md

 description: Bytebase provide its SaaS version since 1.15.0, this tutorial will bring your schema change to the next level by introducing the GitOps workflow, where you commit schema change script to the GitHub repository, which will in turn trigger the schema deployment pipeline in Bytebase Cloud.
 ---

-This is a series of articles about Database Change Management using Bytebase Cloud.
+A series of articles about Database Change Management using Bytebase Cloud.
 We take Amazon Aurora MySQL as an example and is also applicable to Amazon Aurora Serverless.

 - [Database Change Management using Bytebase Cloud](/docs/tutorials/database-change-management-using-bytebase-cloud)
 - DevOps: Database Change Management with GitHub using Bytebase Cloud (this one)